-Providing choices can give an individual the opportunity to become an active participant in the situation, rather than a passive and helpless bystander.
-This can also help increase motivation. (i.e. choosing the location to do homework, choosing to do homework with mom or dad, choosing which kind of pencil to use, etc.)
+Providing options can allow an individual to become an active participant in the situation, rather than a passive and helpless bystander.
+This can also help increase motivation. (i.e., choosing the location to do homework, choosing to do homework with mom or dad, choosing which kind of pencil to use, etc.)

 For individuals that are non-verbal, choices can be made using picture boards.